clojurists-together/clojuriststogether.org/content/news/2024/Q1 2024 Funding Announcement.md

 7. real-world-data -- a study group where individuals will bring their own data problems and collaborate on common practices.

-The proposal is to initiate items 6 & 7 as a core activity of Scicloj to and keep maintaining items 1-5, driven by the needs realised in 6 & 7.
+The project is to initiate items 6 & 7 as a core activity of Scicloj to and keep maintaining items 1-5, driven by the needs realised in 6 & 7.
 Everything will be done.

 **Why is this project important to the Clojure community?** Clojure has a huge potential as a data science platform thanks to its REPL, simplicity, data-driven approach, visual support, interop support, and stability.
 This potential may apply not only to software developers and not only to scientists, but also to much broader crowds, practically anybody who has a data question.